Moldovan National Army: History

 The National Army was officially established on 3 September 1991 on the basis of the Soviet Army's 14th Guards Army.
+Parts of the 14th Guards Army, especially the 86th Guards Motor Rifle Division, were inherited by Moldova in early 1992.
 In early 1994, the ground forces of the National Army consisted of 9,800 soldiers, organized into three motorized brigades, an artillery brigade, and a reconnaissance battalion.
 The General Staff was established on 24 April 1994 by the decision of the Government of Moldova.
 In 2007, at the behest of President Vladimir Voronin, the number of Moldovan National Army servicemen was reduced from 8,500 to 6,500 as a result of a rapid reform that was in response to concerns from Transnistria over a potential conflict.
-The National Army has been participating in the Joint Combined Exchange Training of the United States Armed Forces since 2009.
-The cooperation protocol between the National Army and the International Committee of the Red Cross was signed in Chisinau in 2016.
+The National Army has been participating in the Joint Combined Exchange Training with United States European Command since 2009.
+The cooperation protocol between the National Army and the International Committee of the Red Cross was signed in Chișinău in 2016.
 On 3 October 2017, President Igor Dodon became the first Moldovan leader to hold a working meeting with commanders of units in the National Army.
 Earlier that September, Dodon had banned the participation of National Army servicemen in exercises abroad without his consent.
 In early 2020, Defence Minister Victor Gaiciuc signed an agreement with Bishop Vladimir (Cantarean) of the Moldovan Orthodox Church on religious cooperation with the National Army.

 By 2021, all conscription requirements for the National Army are planned to be fulfilled in order for the country to transfer from compulsory military service to soldiers being hired on a contract basis.

 During the 2021-2022 fiscal year, Moldova increased military spending by more than 150 percent.